Last updated: July 2026

-If you’re planning a wedding in Florida, one of the first questions you’ll run into is: who’s actually allowed to marry us?
+If you are planning a wedding in Florida, one of the first questions you will run into is simple: who is actually allowed to marry us?
 I get this question every week from couples here in Southwest Florida, and the good news is that Florida has some of the most flexible officiant laws in the country.
-Under Florida Statute 741.07, several types of people can legally perform your ceremony, and you’ve got more options than you might think.
+Under Florida Statute 741.07, several types of people can legally perform your ceremony, and you have more options than you might think.

 Who Is Legally Authorized to Officiate a Wedding in Florida?

-Florida Statute 741.07 lists five categories of people who can legally perform a marriage ceremony.
-According to the Collier County Clerk of Courts, as long as your officiant falls into one of these categories and signs the marriage license, the ceremony is legally binding.
-Here’s the complete list.
+Florida Statute 741.07 authorizes four categories of people to solemnize a marriage.
+As long as your officiant falls into one of these categories and signs the marriage license, the ceremony is legally binding.
+Here is the complete list.

-• All judicial officers, including judges of every court level in Florida.
+- All judicial officers, including active and retired judges at every court level in Florida.

-• Clerks of the circuit court or deputy clerks designated by the clerk.
+- Clerks of the circuit court and deputy clerks designated by the clerk.

-I’ve been officiating weddings as an ordained non-denominational minister for over eight years, first through LA Wedding Woman in Los Angeles and now here in Naples.
+I have been officiating weddings as an ordained non-denominational minister for over eight years, first through LA Wedding Woman in Los Angeles and now here in Naples.
 One thing I always tell couples: check that your officiant knows how to properly complete and sign the marriage certificate.
-I’ve heard stories of ceremonies that were beautiful but left couples scrambling because the paperwork wasn’t handled correctly.
+I have heard stories of ceremonies that were beautiful but left couples scrambling because the paperwork was not handled correctly.

-Citation capsule: Under Florida Statute 741.07, ordained ministers, judges, clerks of court, and notary publics are legally authorized to perform marriages.
+Citation capsule: Under Florida Statute 741.07, ordained ministers and clergy, all judicial officers, clerks of the circuit court, and notaries public are legally authorized to perform marriages.
 Florida does not require a separate wedding officiant license, making it one of the most flexible states for ceremony options.

 Have more questions?
-Check out our wedding officiant FAQ page.
+Check out my wedding officiant FAQ page.

 Can a Family Member Officiate a Wedding in Florida?

-Yes, but they’ll need to get ordained first.
-Florida law does not allow just anyone to officiate a wedding.
-However, the process for getting ordained online is straightforward and typically free.
+Yes, but they will need to get ordained first.
+Florida law does not let just anyone perform a ceremony.
+The process for getting ordained online is straightforward and typically free.
 Organizations like the Universal Life Church and American Marriage Ministries offer instant online ordination that Florida courts generally accept.

-2. Obtain ordination credentials, including a letter of good standing or ordination certificate, in case the county clerk requests verification.
+- Keep their ordination credentials handy, including a letter of good standing or ordination certificate, in case the county clerk requests verification.

-3. Practice the paperwork.
-They’ll need to sign the marriage license correctly after the ceremony, including their title and ordination details.
+- Practice the paperwork.
+They will need to sign the marriage license correctly after the ceremony, including their title and ordination details.

 Citation capsule: Family members can legally officiate weddings in Florida if they first obtain ordination through a recognized organization.
 Online ordination through groups like the Universal Life Church is generally accepted by Florida county clerks, though carrying ordination credentials to the ceremony is recommended.